Far Cry 3

 Far Cry 5

-The latest entry in the Far Cry series is a fantastic game with not only an amazing cast of villains and enthralling and varied quests; it also has one of the best twist endings (in plural as in more than one) of the series or any video games for that matter.
+This entry in the Far Cry series is a fantastic game with not only an amazing cast of villains and enthralling and varied quests; it also has one of the best twist endings (in plural as in more than one) of the series or any video games for that matter.

 Its side quests are plentiful and meaningful and it takes a step away from the redundant filler quests that plagued the series.